Order-of-the-Stacky-Castle/osc-mean1/README.md

 ## Data Models and Attributes
 T.B.D.
 ## Aknowledgements
-Team DSB would like to thank [Tech Talent South](https://www.techtalentsouth.com) and [Cognizant](https://www.cognizant.com) for comming together to give us the great opportunity to learn and grow.
+Team OSC would like to thank [Tech Talent South](https://www.techtalentsouth.com) and [Cognizant](https://www.cognizant.com) for comming together to give us the great opportunity to learn and grow.
 We also want to thank our istructors [Eric Shwartz](https://github.com/erics273) and [Leslie Alvarado](https://github.com/lealvarado) for guiding us to this poing.
 We look forward to what the following weeks and months bring.